 1 - Identification of projects according to integrated urban development criteria (level of integrated approach, economic, social and environmental impact, degree of innovation, potential for replicability in the Mediterranean region, etc.).
 2 - Preparation of the projects identified, through feasibility studies and capacity building for project promoters.
 3 - Financing and monitoring of projects by international financial institutions, mainly the EIB, AFD, EBRD and KfW.
-A first identification phase conducted by the AFD and the EIB led to the pre-selection of some fifteen projects, either concerned with major urban projects for the (re)development of urban areas (densely populated neighbourhoods, large areas and seafronts), or focused on sectors with a strong economic or social impact, or even national territorial development programmes.
-Eight projects in 2016 moved into the second phase of project preparation.
-A technical assistance Framework Agreement was launched in 2014 in order to analyse the feasibility of these projects, mobilising national and international expertise.
+A first identification phase conducted by the AFD and the EIB led to the pre-selection of some fifteen projects, either concerned with major urban projects for the (re)development of urban areas (run-down neighbourhoods, large areas and seafronts), or focused on sectors with a strong economic or social impact, or even national territorial development programmes.
+Around 15 new projects meeting the identification criteria have recently been identified, some of which will receive UPFI technical support.
+In 2018, thirteen projects are benefitting or have benefited from the second phase of project preparation.
+Since 2014, specific technical assistance services have been launched using UPFI funds in order to analyse the feasibility of these projects by mobilising local and international expertise.
 This second phase should allow the selected projects to reach the final phase of financing and implementation.
-OUR PROJECTS These eight projects are in 2016 in their feasibility phase, the second step in the UPFI process.
-As such, they benefit from technical assistance in the conduct of operational, technical and financial feasibility studies for the necessary investments, and in order to strengthen the capacities of the UPFI project promoters.
-LOCALIZATION OF OUR 8 PROJECTS
+On this basis. four projects to date have been financed by UPFI donor partners and/or beneficiary states in Palestine, Tunisia and Egypt, thanks to technical support from the UPFI.